apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 will be -1.
 To disable readaheads, set this value to 0.
 If your workload is doing only random reads (non-sequential) or you are seeing throttling, you may try setting this value to 0.

+To run under limited memory situations configure the following.

+`fs.azure.write.max.concurrent.requests`: To set the maximum concurrent write requests from an AbfsOutputStream instance  to server at any point of time.
+Effectively this will be the threadpool size within the AbfsOutputStream instance.
+Set the value in between 1 to 8 both inclusive.

+`fs.azure.write.max.requests.to.queue`: To set the maximum write requests that can be queued.
+Memory consumption of AbfsOutputStream instance can be tuned with this config considering each queued request holds a buffer.
+Set the value 3 or 4 times the value set for s.azure.write.max.concurrent.requests.

 ### <a name="securityconfigoptions"></a> Security Options
 `fs.azure.always.use.https`: Enforces to use HTTPS instead of HTTP when the flag